kytoaa/Mossy/README.md

 <b>Weird Language Quirks</b>

-The NesDev language has a few quirks that may seem strange, we will try to document all of them and our reasoning for them.
+The Mossy language has a few quirks that may seem strange, we will try to document all of them and our reasoning for them.

 <b>Function Expression Evaluation</b> - Functions cannot be used in expressions, for example, this code is valid `myVar = MyFunc();` however this code will throw a compile error `myVar = (MyFunc() + 1)`.
 This decision was made to simplify the parsing of mathematical expressions, and may potentially be fixed in the future.